omoyolab/OpenBlogs/README.md

 # OpenBlogs

-Blog App where registred users can post topics
+Blog App where registred users can post topics.
  Search bar function not created yet